wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 where:
 * `assetFee` - a fee in asset from transaction
 * `feeUnit` - for sponsorship is equal to 100000
-* `sponsorship` - the `minSponsoredAssetFee` value from Sponsored Fee Transaction for this asset
+* `sponsorship` - the `minSponsoredAssetFee` value from Sponsor Fee Transaction for this asset

 But the total **block fee** for the block with sponsored transactions can be computed as the sum of transactions which have **only the fee in WAVES**.
 For example, if we have the block with only sponsored transactions, a fee for this block will be equal to 0.